devsetgo/test-api/README.md

   ~~~~

 - Notes:
-    - Libraries require Python 3.9, but should run 3.7 and higher
+    - Everything has been test on Python 3.11.
+Should run on 3.7 - 3.11.
       - Note: I am using [Ubuntu via WSL](https://docs.microsoft.com/en-us/windows/wsl/install-win10)
       - Upgrading [Python3 and install venv](https://www.digitalocean.com/community/tutorials/how-to-install-python-3-and-set-up-a-programming-environment-on-ubuntu-18-04-quickstart)
     - You may need to upgrade pip and setuptools first (pip3 install --upgrade pip setuptools)